 Spotted Cabrilla, Epinephelus analogus

-The Spotted Cabrilla has a pale, tan to grayish white elongated robust body that is covered with numerous circular brown spots that are smaller on the head and fins; they have four indistinct dark bars on the upper half of the sides.
-They have eleven dorsal spines and eight pectoral rays, keys to identification.
-The caudal fin is rounded.
+The Spotted Cabrillas have pale, tan to grayish-white, elongated, and robust bodies covered with numerous circular brown spots that are smaller on their head and fins; they have four indistinct dark bars on the upper half of their sides.
+They have eleven dorsal spines and eight pectoral rays, which are keys to identification.
+Their caudal fin is rounded.

-The Spotted Cabilla is an excellent food fish and in high demand which has resulted in extensive overfishing, primarily in the central Sea of Cortez, for decades and due to the slow reproductive and growth rates they have virtually disappeared.
+The Spotted Cabrillas are an excellent food fish and in high demand.
+This has resulted in decades of extensive overfishing, primarily in the central Sea of Cortez.
+Due to their slow reproductive and growth rates, they have virtually disappeared.